 The adoption of imported hybrid seed in rice has increased yields but not to the level it can-mainly because sowing is not mechanized.
 Rice sowing is typically done in two stages: nursery-raising and transplantation.
 Since rice plants are highly vulnerable in the first 2 to 3 weeks after sowing, they are planted in a concentrated 'nursery' on half an acre to eventually cultivate fifty acres.
 After this initial period, the traditional method is to manually uproot these seedlings and transplant them all over the 50 acres.
-As figure 3 shows, this is back-breaking work done mostly by female labour while standing in the sweltering heat of June in about eight inches of standing water-the traditional practice of flood irrigation.
-An increase in Pakistan's rice exports clearly requires a shift from traditional nursery raising and manual transplantation of seedlings to nursery-raising in trays which allows transplantation by machines.
+As figure 6 shows, this is back-breaking work done mostly by female labour while standing in the sweltering heat of June in about eight inches of standing water-the traditional nursery raising and manual transplantation of seedlings to nursery-raising in trays which allows transplantation by machines.